Barbados Postal Service: 20th-century

 Over the 100 years in which the Post Office was headquartered in the Parliament Buildings, the Barbados Postal Service has made a valuable contribution to the social, economic and educational development of Barbados.

 By 1911 an estimated annual subsidy of £4 000 from the Imperial government was payable to the Royal Mail Steam Packet Company specifically for the Barbados postal service.

 In the early 1900s when scores of Barbadians emigrated to Cuba, the United States and Panama (Afro-Panamanian), and again in the 1950s, when there was also large scale immigration but to England, the Post was the primary means of facilitating communication between the migrants and their families in Barbados.

 In those years, the Post was the only Agency through which families received letters, gift parcels, and cash remittances from their relatives overseas.

 When World War II occurred, Barbados was not unscathed and as a result of the War, a special department known as the Censor Office was created in 1939.
-This office was located in a room under the Senate in the Parliament Buildings, and there all incoming and outgoing overseas mail, which showed no sign of being censored, was intercepted.
+This office was located in a room under the Senate in the Parliament Buildings, and therein incoming and outgoing overseas mail, which showed no sign of being censored, was intercepted and scrutanised.
 Letters and packets were opened to determine their content.
 Any reference to the movement of ships was blotted out to protect ships traveling in the region from espionage and then the mail was resealed with a special Censor Label.

 The Parcel Post Department served as the means by which many of the dry goods and hardware stores imported their stock in that era.

 The migratory periods during the 20th Century were very profitable periods for the Barbados Post with records showing that in the 1950s, British postal orders paid to Barbadians exceeded $3 million.